 - 4. Diversity Goals.
 The Nominating and Election Committee shall make all reasonable and appropriate efforts to assure that the Director nominees presented to the membership constitute a diverse, qualified group, which will represent the interests of ISA Members.
 With regard to such diversity, the NEC shall consider relevant factors, including each nominee's geographic location, gender, race, ethnicity, national origin, employment, occupational practice area(s), and/or other appropriate considerations. - 5.
 Balloting.
-All elections shall be supervised by the Nominating and Election Committee, and administered by the Executive Director/CEO.
-The elections shall be conducted by ballot provided to the eligible voting Society Members and voting Members of the Council of Component Representatives by any method permitted by applicable law, and as determined by the NEC to ensure the integrity of the voting process, including, but not limited to, mail, e-mail, or fax processes.
+All elections shall be supervised by the Nominating and Election Committee, and administered by the Executive Director.
+The elections shall be conducted by ballot provided to the eligible voting Society Members by any method permitted by applicable law, and as determined by the NEC to ensure the integrity of the voting process, including, but not limited to, mail, e-mail, or fax processes.